vegaluisjose/reticle-evaluation/README.md

 cd ..
 ```

-4. Create a program that uses the `sub` instruction and save it as `prog.ir`
+4. Create a program that uses the `sub` instruction and save it as `prog.ir`:
 ```
 def main(a: i8, b: i8, en: bool) -> (y: i8) {
     y:i8 = sub(a, b);
 }
 ```

-5. Compile program to structural verilog
+5. Compile the program to structural verilog:
 ```
 reticle-translate prog.ir --fromto ir-to-struct -o prog.v
 ```